 400 range HTTP response codes indicating a failed request come with an error response type in the body of the response.

-The following APIs have a call limit of 2000 API calls per hour for an account (making a total of 48,000 calls over a 24 hour period).
-When this limit is reached we will prevent further API requests to that Dotdigital account.
-Under normal usage conditions, you should not reach this limit:
+The following APIs have a call limit of 2000 API calls per rolling hour for an account (making a total of 48,000 calls over a 24 hour period).
+When this limit is reached we will prevent further API requests to that Dotdigital account, and return a HTTP 400 response with the following message:

 We do reserve the right to slow down the amount of calls made to the API if we detect unusual usage patterns.